 Feedings should take no more than 30 minutes.
 If your baby takes longer than this, it may mean she is working too hard and may actually be burning up some of the calories needed to gain weight.
-Try to feed your baby every 3-4 hours.
-If your baby feeds more frequently- say, every 2 hours- she may just be "snacking," and may have problems gaining weight.
-Plus, you'll feel like you're feeding the baby all the time and both of you will be exhausted.

 How long do I stay with a feeding system that's not working before I try something else?